gigalixir/gigalixir-cli/docs/source/main.rst

     git -c http.extraheader="GIGALIXIR-HOT: true" push gigalixir

 A hot upgrade follows the same steps as a regular deploy, except for a few differences.
-In order for distillery to build an upgrade, it needs access to your old app so we download it and make it available in the docker build container.
+In order for distillery to build an upgrade, it needs access to your old app so we download it and make it available in the build container.

 Once the slug is generated and uploaded, we execute an upgrade script on each run container instead of restarting.
 The upgrade script downloads the new slug, and calls `Distillery's upgrade command`_.
 Your app should now be upgraded in place without any downtime, dropped connections, or loss of in-memory state.